 New products to buy in April

-Earth Day Deals and Freebies (April 22).
-This environmentally conscious event means you can find deals on products such as LED-bulbs and other eco-friendly goods, and free recycling events for electronics or other hard to recycle goods, as well as and free paper shredding events.
+Earth Day is an environmentally conscious event, which means you can find deals on products such as LED-bulbs and other eco-friendly goods.
+You’ll also find free recycling events for electronics or other hard to recycle goods, as well as and free paper shredding events.

-Cookware.
 If you have college students moving away soon or need a wedding gift, check out deals on pots and pans, kitchen gadgets, and cooking tools.

 Love our cheap ideas?
 Get our FREE email newsletters.
 Choose from daily, weekly, and monthly lists.
 Click here to subscribe.